Milestones vs. Tasks. Mastering Both

 Order water in the office by next Wednesday, having previously chosen a water supplier

 There is a significant amount of work hidden here, it's a compressed milestone!
 First, you need to discover the suppliers, choose the most suitable one, contact, sign a contract, and only then place the first order.
-It's a significant effort.
+Don’t let this compression spoil your critical tasks.

 Conclusion